Peripheral nerves carry information to and from the brain. They also carry signals to and from the spinal cord to the

 Medicines can often help with erection problems.

-How well you do depends on the cause of nerve damage.
+How well you do depends on the cause and duration of nerve damage.

 Some nerve-related problems do not interfere with daily life.
 Others get worse quickly and may lead to long-term, severe symptoms and problems.

 When a medical condition can be found and treated, your outlook may be excellent.
 But sometimes, nerve damage can be permanent, even if the cause is treated.

 Long-term (chronic) pain can be a major problem for some people.
 Numbness in the feet can lead to skin sores that do not heal.
 In rare cases, numbness in the feet may lead to amputation.

 There is no cure for most neuropathies that are passed down in families.

 When to Contact a Medical Professional

 Call your provider if you have symptoms of nerve damage.
 Early treatment increases the chance of controlling symptoms and preventing more problems.